 From Moby Dick to mobile blogging, writing takes many forms.
-Our English courses reflect this spectrum by giving everyone the ability to be creative, ethical, and engaged citizens and to contribute to the intellectual, cultural, economic, and social advancement of our local and global communities.
+Our English courses reflect this spectrum by giving everyone the ability to be a creative, ethical, and engaged citizen and to contribute to the intellectual, cultural, economic, and social advancement of our local and global communities.
 English courses are a core requirement of every college experience at UCO.
 Our goal is to have these central courses help you grow as a person, think freely and critically, and prepare you for whatever is next on The Road.

 If you choose to major, or minor, in English, you may tailor your courses and focus of work to correspond with your passion and areas of interest.
 Planning to write a screenplay, become a teacher, or write anything in your future?
 A degree in English is right for you.
 Did you know, we are one of the largest departments on campus?
 Each semester, our Department serves approximately 300 undergraduate majors, 80 graduate majors, and approximately 3,000 Core Curriculum writing students.

 We proudly offer four Bachelor of Arts programs: